muggy8/improbable/from-me-to-me/K4fSYHh5.md

 It's not that I don't want to try, in fact, I'm dying to try some.

-From the looks of it, it definately looks like real salmon.
+From the looks of it, it definitely looks like real salmon.

 But no matter how much I want to know and how much I want to try, I just can't accept something as suspicious as this.

 I have to control myself, don't let this turn into another situation where my curiosity gets the better of me and I end up ruining something.

-Seeing this, Phanna directed their attention back at the food tray and finished off the rest of the strange blobs before leaving to dump skin of whatever that was back into the pond.
+Seeing this, Phanna directed his attention back at the food tray and finished off the rest of the strange blobs before leaving to dump peel of whatever that was back into the pond.

 Shortly after, Mikay came home with a pouch full of stuff.